Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      14. Ingested tracks MUST conform to CMAF track structure defined in [[!MPEGCMAF]].
 Additional constraints on the CMAF track structure are defined in later sections.
-     15. CMAF tracks MAY use segmentTypeBox to signal [=CMAF media object=] brands like chunk, fragment, segment.
+     15. CMAF tracks MAY use SegmentTypeBox to signal brands like chunk, fragment or segment.
 Such signaling may also be inserted in a later stage by the receiving entity.
 A smart receiving entity can detect what type of media object is received from the information in the MovieFragmentBox.
      16. The DASH manifest should use SegmentTemplate with SegmentTimeline, preferably with $Time$ based naming that can be automatically extended.
           Only relative BaseURL is used.
-In addition, the period availability start time should be set to 1-1-1970 (unix epoch) and the period start to 0.
+In addition, the period availability start time should be set to 1-1-1970 (Unix epoch) and the period start to 0.
      17. In case the [=ingest source=] loses its own input or input is absent, it SHALL insert filler or replacement content, and output these as valid CMAF segments.
 Examples may be black frames, silent audio, or empty timed text segments.
-Such segments, SHOULD be labelled by using a SegmentType Box (styp) with the brand *slat*.
+Such segments SHOULD be labelled by using a SegmentTypeBox ("styp") with the brand *"slat"*.
 This allows a receiver to still replace those segments with valid content segments at a later time.
-     18. The last segment in a CMAF track, SHOULD be labelled with a SegmentType box (styp) with the *lmsg* brand.
+     18. The last segment in a CMAF track, SHOULD be labelled with a SegmentTypeBox ("styp") with the *"lmsg"* brand.
 This way the receiver knows that no more media segments are expected for this track.
 In case the track is restarted, a request with a [=CMAF header=] with (identical properties) must be issued to the same POST_URL.